 - Fenugreek (methi) seeds- These have chemicals and fibres that slow the process of absorption of sugar and help in many ways to cope with diabetes.
 Soaking a few methi seeds overnight and drinking the water in the morning will be the best way to start the morning.

-- Raw onions– It has hypoglycemic effects which helps in managing the sugar levels and keeping them in control.
+- Raw onions– It has hypoglycemic effects which help in managing the sugar levels and keeping them in control.

 - Ragi- It helps in digestion and prevents overeating, making you feel full for a long time.
 Another benefit of ragi is keeping diabetes under control as it is high in fibres.